WikiSound

 The file wrapper that holds the codec data.
 MP4, WAV, and MKV are containers.

-Read →Codec vs Container: What's the Difference?
+Read →Codec vs Container

 The most commonly confused distinction in audio — explained with real examples.

-Read →CBR vs VBR: What's the Difference?
+Read →CBR vs VBR Encoding

 Constant bitrate vs variable bitrate — quality, compatibility, and which to choose.